 Men’s Small Group Bible Study

-Men’s Bible Study will resume on Thursday, January 9, 2025 at 10:30 a.m. on Zoom only.
+Men’s Bible Study will resume on Thursday, January 9, 2025 at 10:30 a.m. on Zoom and in the multipurpose room.
 We will again be studying John’s gospel.
 For more information contact Bob Axley at rjaxley@icloud.com

 Women’s Bible Study